Importing Scan Results

 results, only those visible on the current page.
 Full CSVs can be downloaded by

-interacting with the REST API at api/v1/images/download
+interacting with the REST API at api/v1/images/download, which

 requires a separate API authentication step against

-.
+api/v1/authenticate.
 (Navigating to this endpoint with a

 browser will typically fail, regardless of authentication within the Prisma UI.)